 For me, I grew up eating bitter melon (also known as bitter gourd) so frequently that I craved it when I moved away for college.
 My parents ate it for the taste, but also for the nutritional value.

-For those who have never tried bitter melon, I have to admit, it can be an acquired taste.
-The bitterness isn't a long lasting, palate-destroying flavor.
 It feels light on the tongue, as if something is waking up your taste buds.
 It quickly goes away and doesn't leave a lingering bitter taste in your mouth.
 It's a bitterness that can be enjoyed.

 What Are the Benefits of Bitter Melon?

 Many Asian cultures and a few Western studies believe it helps with diabetes, lowers cholesterol and has cancer-fighting properties.
-It's also believed to help fight bacterial and viral infections, and may prevent obesity and heart disease.
-Although these claims may not be fully scientifically proven, what has been established is the fact that bitter melon is loaded with vitamins, antioxidants and fiber.
+It is also believed to help fight bacterial and viral infections, and may prevent obesity and heart disease.

 Vietnamese Bitter Melon Soup Recipe - How to Stuff It

-Use a spoon, or your fingers (which I prefer), stuff the pork mixture into the hollowed out bitter melons and push out any air pockets.
+8) Use a spoon to stuff the pork mixture into the bitter melons and push out any air pockets.
 Make sure to stuff all the way through until it comes out the other end.
-Use a butter knife to scrape the ends flat.
-Easy right?
-Simmer the stuffed bitter melons in a light broth and you have yourself an easy and nutritious soup.

-When the weather is cool, do as I do and make Vietnamese Stuffed Bitter Melon Soup (Canh Kho Qua).
-Not only will it warm your soul, it'll nourish your body at the same time.
 If you like bitter melon as much as I do, check out my Stir Fried Bitter Melon recipe.
 Or for another heartwarming soup, check out my Winter Melon Soup recipe.
 It'll warm you to the core just like this one.

 Ingredients